-Emily Coppel is the Senior Communications and Marketing Associate and communications lead at BRAC USA, where she oversees outreach, communications and public fundraising to garner support for BRAC in North America.
+Emily Coppel is the Manager of Communications and Marketing at BRAC USA, where she oversees outreach, communications and public fundraising to garner support for BRAC in North America.

 Emily brings a background in multimedia journalism and non-profit program management of youth education programs, with previous experience in New York and Johannesburg, South Africa.
 Her work has been featured in the Mail and Guardian newspaper, the Guardian, KBIA radio (an NPR affiliate) and NextBillion.
 She has contributed to publications in the Harvard Business Review.

 Emily is passionate about finding engaging ways to tell stories that empower disadvantaged communities.

 Previously, she has performed research on the aspirations of middle-class college students in Northern India.
 She has also interned with an affiliate of the United Nations Association of the USA and the Logistics Department of the United States Army Europe in Kaiserslautern, Germany.

 Amanda holds a bachelor’s in International Relations from the State University of New York at Geneseo, and is a certified Professional in Human Relations (PHR).